youngbryanyu/titan-health-app/README.md

 Next time if you are prompted for your username and password when pushing, use your access token as the password.
 If you don't want to retype your credentials every time, run `git config credential.helper store` before you run `git push`, and once you enter your credentials, they will be stored locally (unencrypted) so you don't have to re-enter them repeatedly.

 ### MongoDB Setup (For Database Access)
 We have set up a MongoDB cluster though MongoDB Atlas, hosted on AWS.
-Follow the below steps to make sure you are setup for development.
-The necessary credentials are contained in the [credentials document](https://docs.google.com/document/d/1XyIoMjj3yVY9TDJR9R39AVFLrzpDo_KEBhMqWR9ADTs/edit) which is private (must request access).
+Follow the below steps to make sure you are setup for development. ~~The necessary credentials are contained in the [credentials document](https://docs.google.com/document/d/1XyIoMjj3yVY9TDJR9R39AVFLrzpDo_KEBhMqWR9ADTs/edit) which is private (must request access)~~.

+> :warning: See [/backend/.env.example](./backend/.env.example) for the required environment variables that you will need to setup to run your own instance of the backend.
+You will need to create your own MongoDB instance and make up your own encryption key.
+You will need to set up your own MongoDB atlas instance and configure the steps below.

 #### Setting Up Network Access for your IP Address
 1. Navigate to [cloud.mongodb.com](https://cloud.mongodb.com/) and log into the Titan Health App account using the credentials in the [credentials document](https://docs.google.com/document/d/1XyIoMjj3yVY9TDJR9R39AVFLrzpDo_KEBhMqWR9ADTs/edit).
 Select the Titan Health App organization and project.